Akshaylende/QASolve_AI/README.md

 Distance Matrix as
 /// Consider A B C D as 1, 2, 3, 4 customers respectively & 0 as the shop location
     -1 represents a block road between the customers

+Note : -  Distance is calculated using Manhatten Distance formula

      0  1  2  3  4
   0 [0, 5, 5, 7, 4]